BLuckoo/Module_7_Challenge/README.md

-4. To plan for the future, the HR Manager has been provided with a list of employees who were born between January 1, 1965 and December 31, 1965 who are elligible for a mentorship program.
-There is a total of 1,549 employees with different titles who are elligible for the mentorship program.
+4. To plan for the future, the HR Manager has been provided with a list of employees who were born between January 1, 1965 and December 31, 1965 who are eligible for a mentorship program.
+There is a total of 1,549 employees with different titles who are eligible for the mentorship program.
     This list is saved in the attached "mentorship_eligibility.CSV" file.